Medically reviewed by Mary Lucas, RN

 Last updated 7/19/2020

-Sold under the brand name Wellbutrin®, bupropion is a medication that’s commonly prescribed to treat depression.
+Sold under the brand name Wellbutrin®, bupropion is a medication that’s commonly prescribed in the treatment of depression.
 Sold under the brand name Wellbutrin XL®, it’s also used to treat seasonal affective disorder (SAD) and, when sold as Zyban®, as a medication to help people quit smoking.

 Although bupropion is less likely to cause certain side effects than other antidepressants, there are still numerous side effects that you should be aware of if you currently use bupropion or are considering this medication.